ltgcgo/docs/src/ltgc/encode.md

 | Vorbis | 128kbps | 160kbps | 192kbps  | 224kbps | 320kbps |
 | AAC-LC | 128kbps | 160kbps | 192kbps  | 224kbps | 320kbps |

-Keep in mind that the scenario under "basic" indicates that, all audio content encoded with provided parameters should be virtually undistinguishable from LAME-encoded MP3 files at 192kbps.
+Keep in mind that the scenario under "basic" indicates that, all audio content encoded with provided parameters should be virtually indistinguishable from LAME-encoded MP3 files at 192kbps.

 ### Lossless
 Streaming lossless audio is generally considered a bad idea.